 Soft Lockdown implies that there is no identified imminent danger to the sweep teams.
-Administrative teams, Building Response Teams, and NYPD School Safety Agents (SSA) will mobilize to the designated command post for further direction.
-Hard Lockdown implies that imminent danger is known and NO ONE will engage in any building sweep activity.
+In a soft lockdown, administrative teams, Building Response Teams, and NYPD School Safety Agents (SSA) will mobilize to the designated command post for further direction.

+Hard Lockdown implies that imminent danger is known, and NO ONE will engage in any building sweep activity.
+This includes responding to an active threat incident.